YoYoGames/GameMaker-Bugs/SECURITY.md

 ## Reporting Security Issues

-If you believe you have found a security vulnerability in any GameMaker product, service, or GitHub repository, please report it to us!
+If you believe you have found a security vulnerability in any GameMaker product, service, or repository, please report it to us!

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**